selinaerhabor/memory-game/README.md

 * Below are the test results of the website deployed on GitHub pages when tested on Browsershots.org on various browsers.
-Key screenshots of the Browser Test results can be found in a folder called `browser-tests` under the `Tests` folder.
+Key screenshots of the Browser Test results can be found in a folder called `browser-tests` under the `tests` folder.
 * Key: ✓ - Application loads successfully

 Operating System | Browser | Mimic the Memory Game